Zika Virus Test

 Both are able to give a strong indication as to whether or not a patient has come into contact with the Zika virus, but not entirely confirm.

 Any asymptomatic patients wishing to undergo the PCR test are also advised to undergo antibody testing at a later date, to confirm.

 Please note, the cost of each test does not include the price of the Private GP consultation required to discuss the different options, and take the sample necessary for testing.
-A 15-minute GP appointment costs just £55, and includes any necessary follow-ups such as the interpretation and explanation of results, usually by email or phone.
+A 15-minute GP appointment costs from £89, and includes any necessary follow-ups such as the interpretation and explanation of results, usually by email or phone.